Adaptive p-value weighting with power optimality: Numerical experiments

+We consider again the one-sided Gaussian framework described in Section~\ref{subsection_gaussian} for $G=2$ groups and independent $p$-values.
+The parameters are the same as in Section~\ref{subsection_sim_setting} and each simulation of each scenario is replicated 1000 times.
+We choose a large value for $\alpha$ ($\alpha=0.7$) which is unlikely to appear in practice but allows us to get our counterexample.
+We set $m_1=1000$ and $m_2=9000$, $m_{1,0}/m_1=0.05$ and $m_{2,0}/m_2=0.85$.
+So group 1 is small and has a lot of signal, while group 2 is large but has not much signal.
+The signal strength is given by $\mu_1=2$ and $\mu_2=\bar \mu$, and $\bar\mu\in\{1.7,1.8,1.9,2,2.1,2.2,2.3\}$, so the signal is strong and almost equal in both groups.

+We compare only BH, ADDOW in the~\eqref{CE} case (with $\hat \pi_{g,0}=\pi_{g,0}$) and ADDOW in the~\eqref{NE} case (that is, IHW, with $\hat \pi_{g,0}=1$).
+The simulation is illustrated with an FDR plot in Figure~\ref{fig_set2_fdr} and a DiffPow plot in Figure~\ref{fig_set2_pow}.

+In Figure~\ref{fig_set2_fdr}, the FDR of BH is $\pi_0\alpha$ as expected, and we see that the FDR of IHW is above that level, hence Equation~\eqref{eq:cor:fdr} is violated.
+On a side note, we see that, thanks to a large $m$ ($10^4$) and a rather strong signal, ADDOW in~\eqref{CE} does not overfit and we get an illustration of Equation~\eqref{eq_thm_fdr_ref} with $C=1$.

-Finally, let us discuss Figure~\ref{fig_set2_pow}.
-Here, the scenario 3 entails that IHW favors the large and sparse second group of hypotheses whereas the optimal power is achieved by favoring the small first group of hypotheses which contains almost only signal, as expected in remark~\ref{rk_bh_best}.
-As a WBH procedure with weights (1,1), BH does not favor any group.
-Hence, IHW has a power smaller than BH.
-This demonstrates the limitation of the heuristic upon which IHW is built, and underlines the necessity of estimating the $\pi_{g,0}$ when nothing lets us think that~\eqref{ED} may be met.
+Figure~\ref{fig_set2_pow} is rather unequivocal and shows that our parameter choice implies that IHW has a power smaller than BH (ADDOW in~\eqref{CE} case stays better as expected), hence Equation~\eqref{eq:cor:pow} is violated.
+Let us recall our interpretation proposed in Remark~\ref{rk_bh_best}: IHW favors the large and sparse second group of hypotheses whereas the optimal power is achieved by favoring the small first group of hypotheses which contains almost only signal.\end{version3} As a WBH procedure with weights (1,1), BH does not favor any group. \begin{version3}Figure~\ref{fig_set2_pow}\end{version3} demonstrates the limitation of \begin{version3}Heuristic~\ref{mainheur} by providing a direct counterexample\end{version3}, and underlines the necessity of estimating the $\pi_{g,0}$ when nothing lets us think that~\eqref{ED} may be met.